Babe Ruth in Jacksoville circa 1920 (Photo courtesy of John Thron/MLB Historian)

 After being a member of the Southern League for over 25 years, the Suns finally captured their first title in 1996 in their second season affiliated with the Detroit Tigers.
 The Suns were declared co-Southern League in the 2001 season in their first year as an affiliate of the Los Angeles Dodgers.

-The Suns played their final season at Wolfson Park in 2002 before moving across the parking lot to the newly constructed Baseball Grounds of Jacksonville in 2003.
+The Suns played their final season at Wolfson Park in 2002 before moving across the parking lot to the then-newly constructed Baseball Grounds of Jacksonville in 2003.
 In the stadiums first season, the team set an attendance record of 359,979 and in surpassed that record in 2005 as 420,495 fans walked through the gates.

-The Baseball Grounds of Jacksonville would be a good luck charm for the Suns as they won three titles in the first seven seasons after the park opened.
+The then-Baseball Grounds of Jacksonville would be a good luck charm for the Suns as they won three titles in the first seven seasons after the park opened.
 Jacksonville won the 2005 Southern League Championship before capturing consecutive titles in 2009 and 2010 during the first two seasons as a Miami Marlins affiliate.
 The 2010 championship was one to remember as the Suns won their first title at home with a walk-off solo home run by Chris Hatcher.
 In 2014, the Suns rode a hot streak, winning 16 of their final 17 games, to claim their sixth Southern League Championship.
 Jacksonville also won the 2014 title at home after sweeping the Chattanooga Lookouts, 3-0.

 The Jacksonville ballclub opened at new chapter on Nov.
 2, 2016 by becoming the Jacksonville Jumbo Shrimp.